cr8ivecodesmith/tdd-django/docs/chapter-notes.md

 This is a dangerous area but simply remember to leave yourself with room to change your design without having to change your test all the time.

+## chapter 8

+In this chapter we'll tackle deployment.
+As in putting our app in a live web server for the world to see.

+The author urges the readers to send him a note if they are able to put it out
+there: obeythetestinggoat@gmail.com

+Configuring DNS records so that my app subdomains point to my Digital Ocean server without switching over to DO's nameservers was quite tricky.

+On my DNS manager in my domain registrar, I created _A records_ for the app subdomains with the IP pointing to my DO server's IP.
+Then on DO's DNS manager, I added my domain with A records for the app subdomain exactly the same as how I configured it on my domain registrar's.

+#### TDD and Danger Areas of Deployment

+**Isses**

+- Static files: Production servers need special permissions/configurations to have access to these.
+- The database: Path/configuration issues and making sure data is preserved.
+- Dependencies: Other applications we need to run our app.

+**Solutions**

+- Use a _staging site_ that is as close to the production environment as possible.
+- Run the _FTs against the staging._ This will also cover the smoke tests we created for our CSS to ensure that it has loaded properly.
+- _Virtualenvs_ to manage packages and dependencies on a machine that may be used to serve several applications.
+- _Automation_.
+Using a script to deploy our application on both staging and production to ensure that both environments are much alike.

+#### Chapter overview / To-Do's

+This chapter is going to be another marathon so here's a list of the items we'll be covering:

+- [x] Adapt our FTs so it runs against a staging server.
+- [x] Spin up a server, install all required software and point our staging and live urls to it.
+- [ ] Upload our code to the server using git.
+- [ ] Get a quick & dirty version of our site running on the staging domain using the Django dev server.
+- [ ] Learn to use virtualenv to manage dependencies.
+- [ ] As we go, we keep on running our FT to tell us what's running and what's not.
+- [ ] Move from our quick & dirty setup to a production-ready setup using gunicorn, upstart, and domain sockets.
+- [ ] Once we have a working config, we write a script to automate the manual process we were doing previously.
+- [ ] Run the script to automate the deployment to the production server.